 This debate is not a new one.
-In the nineteenth century, public education was said to be “non-sectarian,” and while it did not favor one Protestant denomination over another, it was still firmly Protestant in perspective.
+In the 19th century, public education was said to be “non-sectarian,” and while it did not favor one Protestant denomination over another, it was still firmly Protestant in perspective.
 Bible reading and prayer were commonplace in public schools.
 The arrival of substantial numbers of Catholics and Jews brought the first changes to an implicitly Protestant school system.
 Catholic Bishop John Hughes of New York led one of the first challenges to the Protestant hegemony in the “common schools” in the 1840s.
 Within a decade, public schools began to secularize, and Catholics began to develop a private parochial school system.

 Jews also objected to the Protestant bias in schools.
 In 1843 the Jewish community registered a complaint about textbooks that “are derived from the New Testament and inculcate the general principles of Christianity.”
 While some private Jewish schools were established, the Jewish community still preferred to participate in public education as a way for Jewish immigrants to assimilate into American life.
 Even so, a century later, in 1948, the Anti-Defamation League still found that “textbooks contained little to offset the stereotypes of Jews which abound in contemporary social thinking.”
 Three-fourths of the references to Jews were to events before 70 CE, while “references to Jews after the Biblical period, and mention of Jewish holidays, institutions and customs are virtually non-existent.
 The delicate subject of the crucifixion is often dealt with imprudently, in a fashion that tends to stimulate prejudice.”

 Two landmark Supreme Court decisions of the 1960s, Engel v.
 Vitale (1962) and Abington School District v.
 Schempp (1963), dislodged the predominantly and tacitly Protestant ethos of the public schools.
 The first, in New York, made clear that a generic school prayer written by the Board of Regents was unconstitutional.
 The second struck down a Pennsylvania law requiring that “at least ten verses from the Holy Bible… be read without comment, at the opening of each public school on each school day.”
 The Bible reading was then to be followed by the recitation of the Lord’s Prayer.
-The Supreme Court ruled that Bible reading for devotional purposes in school was unconstitutional, making clear, however, that the Bible could still be studied as part of the academic curriculum.
+The Supreme Court ruled that Bible reading for devotional purposes in school was unconstitutional, but made clear, however, that the Bible could still be studied as part of the academic curriculum.
 In handing down these decisions, the judges also articulated the educational importance of the non-sectarian, secular study of religion.

 The controversies over these critical court decisions, however, suggested to many nervous administrators and teachers that the subject of religion was just too volatile to address; as a result, many avoided the issue.
 Many took Jefferson’s phrase, a “wall of separation” between church and state so literally as to halt any curricular mention of religion, religious motivation, religious vision, or religious institutions in the shaping of events.
 To a great extent, textbooks were drained of the serious discussion of religious ideas in favor of merely citing dates and events.
 But many in both religious and scholarly communities saw this scrupulous skirting of religion in the curriculum as a distortion of the study of history, literature, and culture.
 Many parents, especially conservative Christians, began to complain that God had been taken out of school altogether, and attacked the schools for effectively establishing the “religion of secularism.”